w3c/wai-intro-wcag/content/wcag3-intro.md

 Some new aspects of the proposed WCAG 3 conformance model:
 * Conformance is more focused on **[processes](@@)** (tasks such as ordering an item or registering for a class), rather than web pages.
-* Outcomes can be rated, beyond just pass or fail.
+* Outcomes can be **rated**, beyond just pass or fail.
 Ratings are 0-5.
 * The ratings are averaged for a total score.
-The score for each functional category (e.g., vision, hearing, memory…) is calculated.
+There is also a **score for each functional category** (e.g., vision, hearing, memory…).

 The levels are different, too:
 * Conformance levels are Bronze, Silver, Gold.
    * In WCAG 2, they are Level A, Level AA, Level AAA.
-   * Bronze is similar to WCAG 2 Level AA (@@although not exactly).
+   * Bronze is similar to WCAG 2 Level AA, although not fully equivalent.
+* Bronze conformance requires:
+   * No critical errors
+   * Total score of 3.5 or higher
-* Bronze conformance requires no critical errors, at least 3.5 total score, and at least a 3.5 score in each functional category.
+   * Score of 3.5 or higher in each functional category
 * Silver and Gold levels require “holistic tests” such as assistive technology testing and usability testing with participants with disabilities.
-@@HERE

 <span class="smalltext" style="padding-bottom:0; margin-bottom:0;"><em>Draft example: </em>Ratings for the outcome "Conveys hierarchy with semantic structure":
 </span>